OmkarVetal12/changeLogPOC1/readme.md

-i am main branch with a fix done by b
+i am main branch with a fix done by b with version 2